othorongongo/othorongongo/help/listing-a-token.md

 ### Contact Us

 To get a token listed, send an email to help@ubitok.io or raise an issue in [our github repo](https://github.com/bonnag/ubitok.io).
-Make sure you let us know the token Etherum address you want listed!
+Make sure you let us know the Ethereum address of the token you want listed!